shipyardapp/Shipyard-Documentation/docs/blueprint-library/ftp.md

 ### Overview

 The **FTP - Download Files** Blueprint allows users to quickly export one or more files from an FTP Server.

+This Blueprint requires _read_ permissions in order to download from the FTP server.

 ### Variables